danielboloc/geno-imputation/README.md

 mkdir -p MICHIGAN_IMPUTATION_SERVER/data
 ```
 Start it with the default Hapmap2 Reference Panel.
 To install aditional references, check this [documentation][GENEAPI].
-Also important to give a name to the docker container.
-You will use this name in the `params.docker_geneapi`.

-To start use:
+To start using:
 ```
-docker run -d -p 8080:80 -v $(pwd)/MICHIGAN_IMPUTATION_SERVER/data/:/data/ genepi/imputationserver:v1.4.1
+docker run -d -p 8080:80 -v MICHIGAN_IMPUTATION_SERVER/data/:/data/ genepi/imputationserver:v1.4.1
 ```

 Follow the [instructions][GENEAPI] on how to connect to the web interface in localhost:8080 to see your imputation jobs after initiating them through Nextflow.

-You will have to login into the web server with **admin** and default password **admin1978** mentioned in the documementation.
+You will have to login into the web server with **admin** and default password **admin1978** mentioned in the documentation.
 You can create other profiles or use this one.
 In your user, go to "Profile"->"API Access" and press "Create API Token".
 Save this token in an environment variable or in a secure place.
 It will be needed in the run given to `params.token`.

 In the "Admin Panel" go to "Applications" and install "1000 Genomes Phase 3" in version 2.0.0 (take a coffee since it will take some time to get setup).